Ready for some inspiring console table decor ideas? I share my ten favorite ideas for adding style to any console table, sideboard, or buffet!

 Tip!
 When hanging a single piece of art over a console table or sideboard, art that’s between ⅔ and ¾ the width of the furniture piece below it is a good size to shoot for.

 Another option (especially when you have a long console) is to layer several pieces of art over one another.
-I absolutely love how Studio McGee hung {this large piece of art} on the wall and then layered {this small art piece} and {this medium size art piece} over it:
+I absolutely love how Studio McGee hung a large piece of art on the wall and then layered small and medium art pieces over it:

 If you like a more coastal vibe, matted prints in {these layered chunky oak frames} might be more up your alley.
 Again, the large print is mounted to the wall and smaller print is layered over it:

 Other options are to hang several identically sized framed prints in a grid or create an eclectic gallery wall.
 My favorite online shops for reasonably priced art prints are Minted, Artfully Walls, Etsy, and Juniper Print Shop which is a new favorite.
-I just ordered {this Montauk canvas print} from their shop to go over the long sideboard in our family room:
+I ordered {this Montauk canvas print} from their shop for our dining room:

 7. Add Storage With Baskets